Nomade-Finance/nomade-server/README.md

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 5.0.0-rc.4.
+This project use MEAN STACK

 ## Getting Started